-This run incorporates London’s famous inner city Royal parks: Kensington Gardens, Hyde Park, Green Park, and St. James Park.
+This run incorporates London’s famous inner city Royal parks: Hyde Park, Kensington Gardens, Green Park, and St. James Park.
 It is a way-marked ‘figure eight” loop, in honor of the late Princess Diana.
 Start at Hyde Park Corner near Big Ben, and run counter-clockwise, beginning with the lake in St. James Park.
 Each park has its character and highlights: the lake and mall in St. James Park, with views to Buckingham Palace from the bridge over Duck Lake; the tree-lined alleys of Green Park; busier Hyde Park, with Speakers’ Corner, the Serpentine, large lawns and many recreational opportunities; and the beautiful horticulture and Diana Memorial Playground in Kensington Gardens.
-A shorter version of the run is Hyde The run can be shortened by cutting out one of the parks, or easily lengthened by adding some trails within the parks, or running along the Thames near the start/end of the run at Hyde Park Corner.
-Our thanks to Hayden Shearman for this route.

 Our route is 7.2 miles.
 Shorter and longer options: